A Hybrid High-Order method for creeping flows of non-Newtonian fluids: Introduction

-The HHO discretization presented in this paper is inspired by the previously mentioned works.
-It hinges on discontinuous polynomial unknowns on the mesh and on its skeleton, from which discrete differential operators are reconstructed.
-The reconstruction operators are then used to define a consistency term inspired by the weak formulation of the creeping flow problem and a cleverly designed stabilization term penalizing boundary residuals.
+The HHO discretization presented in this paper hinges on discontinuous polynomial unknowns on the mesh and on its skeleton, from which discrete differential operators are reconstructed.
+These operators are used to formulate discrete counterparts of the viscous and pressure-velocity coupling terms.
+For the former, stability is ensured by a cleverly designed stabilization contribution involving the penalization of boundary differences.
 We carry out a complete analysis of the proposed method.
 In particular, under general assumptions on the strain rate-shear stress function, we derive error estimates for the velocity and pressure approximations.
-The energy-norm error estimate for the velocity given in Theorem \ref{thm:error.estimate} is optimal in the sense that it yields the same convergence orders established in \cite[Theorem 7]{Di-Pietro.Droniou:17*1} for the scalar Leray--Lions elliptic problem.
-A key tool in our analysis is provided by Lemma \ref{lem:discrete.korn.inequality}, in which we prove a generalization of the discrete Korn inequality of \cite[Lemma 1]{Botti.Di-Pietro.ea:19} to the non-Hilbertian case.
+The energy-norm error estimate for the velocity given in Theorem \ref{thm:error.estimate} yields the same convergence orders established in \cite[Theorem 3.2]{Di-Pietro.Droniou:17*1} for the scalar Leray--Lions elliptic problem.
+A key tool in our analysis is provided by Lemma \ref{lem:discrete.korn.inequality}, in which we prove a generalization of the discrete Korn inequality of \cite[Lemma 1]{Botti.Di-Pietro.ea:19*1} to the non-Hilbertian case.
 The other main contributions are a novel formulation of the requirements on the strain rate-shear stress function allowing a unified treatment of pseudoplastic and dilatant fluids and the identification of a set of general assumptions on the nonlinear stabilization function ensuring the desired consistency properties along with the well-posedness of the discrete problem.